deepakreddy1616/Real-time-logistics-routing-during-emergency-using-metaheuristic-algorithms/README.md

 - 🛣️ **Road closures and hazards** in affected areas
 - 📦 **Vehicle capacity constraints** and load limits
 - 🗺️ **Multiple delivery points** with priority levels

-### 🎓 Academic Foundation

-This project was developed as part of **B.Tech in Information Technology** research, focusing on applying **artificial intelligence optimization algorithms** to real-world humanitarian challenges.

-**📄 Research Paper:** Full research documentation available in `paper/Project-Paper.pdf`

 ---

 ## ⚠️ The Problem We Solve